Intervention

 Types of Behavior Associated With Substance Abuse

-Substance abuse disorders can vary significantly but are made up of not only the use of illegal, illicit, or otherwise controlled substances, but also the misuse or abuse of legal substances like nicotine, alcohol, and legitimately prescribed pharmaceuticals.
+Substance abuse disorders can vary significantly but are made up of not only the use of illegal, illicit, or otherwise controlled substances, but also substance misuse or abuse of legal substances like nicotine, alcohol, and legitimately prescribed pharmaceuticals.
 The official symptoms of Substance Abuse Disorders as given by the Diagnostic and Statistical Manual of Mental Disorders (DSM) are:

-1. Having a strong urge to use a given substance
+1. Having a strong urge to use a given substance.

-2. Spending large amounts of time either obtaining, using, or recovering from the use of the substance
+2. Spending large amounts of time either obtaining, using, or recovering from the use of the substance.

-3. Developing a tolerance for the substance, where increasingly large amounts of the substance are needed to accomplish the same effect
+3. Developing a tolerance for the substance, where increasingly large amounts of the substance are needed to accomplish the same effect.

-4. Stopping or heavily decreasing social, work, or recreational activities due to the substance use
+4. Stopping or heavily decreasing social, work, or recreational activities due to the substance use.

-5. Using larger amounts over a longer time than intended
+5. Using larger amounts over a longer time than intended.

-6. Continuing to use despite it harming interpersonal relationships
+6. Continuing to use despite it harming interpersonal relationships.

-7. Using the substance in situations where it is risky or even dangerous
+7. Using the substance in situations where it is risky or even dangerous.

-8. Continuing use even when it threatens work, school, or home-related activities or duties
+8. Continuing use even when it threatens work, school, or home-related activities or duties.

-9. Experiencing withdrawal symptoms during periods of extended non-use
+9. Experiencing withdrawal symptoms during periods of extended non-use.

-10. Continuing use of the substance after knowing that it has caused or worsened a physical or psychological condition
+10. Continuing use of the substance after knowing that it has caused or worsened a physical or psychological condition.

-11. Having a persistent drive to stop using the substance, and trying to reduce or control its use
+11. Having a persistent drive to stop using the substance, and trying to reduce or control its use.

 While it may seem difficult to evaluate all of those conditions, there are other ways to tell if addiction may be at play.